zenaton-samples/pipedrive-slack/README.md

 ### Starting the workflow

-You can dispatch tasks and workflows by name from everywhere using [Zenaton API](https://docs.zenaton.com/client/graphql-api/).
+You can dispatch the workflows by name from within your application using [Zenaton API](https://docs.zenaton.com/client/graphql-api/).
 They will be processed as soon as you run this project.

 > Note: tasks and workflows are dispatched in an environment (`AppEnv`) of your Zenaton application (`AppId`).